AyushmanTripathy/pipe-script/README.md

 A programming language that revolves around piping.

-Pipescript is multi paradigm, high-level, interpreted/compiled, indented, single threaded,dynamically typed programming language.
+Pipescript is functional, high-level, interpreted/compiled, indented, single threaded,dynamically typed programming language.

 Pipescript can be interpreted directly or be compiled into javascript.

 ##### core concepts

 1. piping
-2. command for every thing (call,set,log)
+2. command for every thing (call,set,log,etc..)
 3. code blocks

 #### check it out